 For the transfer from the city centre to Leh airport, you can get a local taxi on the street.
 If you still want us to arrange airport transfers for you, send us an email with your flight details.

-If you have the possibility to extend your trip, you could also visit the Sham region (west part of Ladakh) as in the Best Leh-Ladakh Tour Package.
+If you have the possibility to extend your trip, you could spend more time in the Sham region (west part of Ladakh) as in the Best Leh-Ladakh Tour Package.

 Arrival in Leh, Indus valley to Sangam, around Leh sightseeing (1-day tour)

 Day 2: drive from Leh to Nubra valley

 Day 3: drive from Nubra valley to Pangong lake

 Day 4: drive back to Leh via Hemis monastery